 - the printing press used by The Nationalist newspapers… and so much more!

 If you have visited Carlow County Museum we would love to read your reviews on Tripadvisor!
-Last year we were very pleased to be awarded with a 2016 Certificate of Excellence, so a huge thank you to all our visitors who shared their reviews online.
+In 2016, 2017 and 2018 we were pleased to be awarded a Certificate of Excellence, so a huge thank you to all our visitors who shared their reviews online.